 Until the untimely passing of Jack Friedman in May 2010, our board structure featured (i) a combined Chairman of the Board and Chief Executive Officer, and (ii) non-management, active and effective directors of equal importance and with an equal vote.
 Since Mr. Friedman's untimely passing in May 2010 we had not selected a Chairman to succeed him until October 1, 2015 when the board determined to elect Mr. Berman to the position of Chairman of the Board.
 The board intends to continue its current practice of having non-management Board members meet without management present at regularly scheduled executive sessions.
 Also, at least twice a year, such meetings include only the independent members of the Board.
-During 2020 at least two of such meetings occurred.
+During 2021 at least one such meeting occurred.